ryantimpe/rspivot/README.md

 ### Prerequisites

-This package requires RStudio is built using the [tidyverse](https://github.com/tidyverse/tidyverse) and [shiny](http://shiny.rstudio.com/articles/gadgets.html) packages.
+This package requires RStudio and is built using the [tidyverse](https://github.com/tidyverse/tidyverse) and [shiny](http://shiny.rstudio.com/articles/gadgets.html) packages.

 ### Installing